Biography of Cecil L. Ragland

 As a result the Marines invited the whole camp to have Thanksgiving Dinner with them.
 What a meal, I remember it to this day.
 The Marines could cook as well as fight.
 Semper Fi!

 The eighteen months I was in the C.C.C. was a most happy time and a great adventure for a 16 year old boy.
+But then I needed to move on, get a job with a future so I could have a family and home.

 Having left the C.C.C.
 I went to work for the Continental Can Company to retire after 39 1/2 years.
 After retirement I moved to Florida to spend my sunset years in the Florida sun.
 I am Age 82 at this time.